 Halfway back I find a trap….

 The lines are neither particularly iambic nor trochaic, so rather than syllable-stress we are dealing strictly with accentual verse.
-This is a less disciplined versions of the verse of the Anglo-Saxon and ballad traditions, the meter that Ted Hughes (folowing Gerard Manley Hopkins) identifies as the true rhythm of English-language poetry.
+This is a less disciplined versions of the verse of the Anglo-Saxon and ballad traditions, the meter that Ted Hughes (following Gerard Manley Hopkins) identifies as the true rhythm of English-language poetry.
 Whether the rhythm is effective here or even adequate to the poem is difficult for me to judge, but I can at least assert that it meets the stated criterion.
 The emphasis on Anglo-Saxon words is more a matter of emphasis than word count.
 The accented words in most lines are one-syllable consonant-heavy words, although some lines accent more Latinate words.
 The issue of the tension between line and sentence is a matter of syntax, and in this instance, at least, passages like

 But trundling home in the dark